Deep Adaptation and climate change: an introduction

 • Beyond fed up: Jem in 2023 published an extensive, well-researched paper on the global food security threats: you can download it here.

 Jem was always keen to avoid Deep Adaptation revolving around a founder, so in 2020 he stepped out of all formal involvement with the Forum.
-He continues to publish a lot of useful blogs and resources, and confusion can arise, because many people still think that he is speaking on behalf of the Deep Adaptation Forum, which is not the case.
+He continues to publish a lot of useful blogs and resources, and confusion can arise because many people still think that he is speaking on behalf of the Deep Adaptation Forum, which is not the case.
 Jem’s current material is accessible via www.jembendell.com.

 In 2023, Jem published a book, Breaking Together: it’s frankly a heavy read, both because of its length and its extensive depiction of a doomster future (his word).
 It has some useful insights, but in my view fails in its central aim, to justify his belief that societal collapse is certain, soon.
 To see my blog about the book, click here.
-Jem and Rupert Read have also co-edited a book, published in 2021, titled Deep Adaptation: Navigating the Realities of Climate Chaos, with a range of impressive contributors, which provides a good overview of this complex and controversial field.
-Click here for my overview blog on the book.